SebasOcampoo/IoTCamp/InitialProjects/readme.md

 }
 ```

-In the CronJob method we need to call the methods that call with the IoT Hub to enable the devices and to update their states on the corresponding twin:
+5. In the CronJob method enable all the devices registered in the Iot Hub and update their state:

 ```cs
 // Triggers every day at 00:00:00